 to allow the Enron Companies to comply with various laws, rules and regulations to which they may be subject from time to time, to comply with directives, judgments, requests and orders of governmental authorities and to make various filings with such authorities; and/or

-to process any personal data as may otherwise be authorized by data protection authorities or the laws or any relevant regulatory bodies in which an Enron Company operates.
+to process any personal data as may otherwise be authorized by data protection authorities or the laws of any relevant regulatory bodies in which an Enron Company operates.

-As a matter of policy, however, Enron Companies do not, and individuals in supervisory capacities are not authorized to, use information relating to racial or ethnic origin, age, gender, disability, political opinions, religious beliefs, military history, trade-union membership, or health or sex life in making employment decisions described in (i) and (ii).
+As a matter of policy, however, Enron Companies do not, and individuals in supervisory capacities are not authorized to, use information relating to racial or ethnic origin, age, gender, disability, political opinions, religious or philosophical beliefs, military history, trade-union membership, or health or sex life in making employment decisions described in (i) and (ii).
+Moreover, we will not disclose any such sensitive data to any unauthorized third party or use such data for any unauthorized purpose unless and until you “opt in” to such disclosure or use.

 From time to time the purposes for which personal data may be processed could be expanded from those listed above, whether in response to a specific event or requirement or otherwise.
+Likewise, from time to time the entities to which such personal data may be disclosed could be expanded from the types of entities described above.
+In the event that either of these scenarios should arise, you will be afforded the opportunity to “opt out” of the proposed use of your data.
 As a matter of policy, Enron Companies will endeavor to inform employees about whom personal data is processed of the purposes of such processing to the extent that such purposes are not obvious or are not as articulated above.
 In no event do the Enron Companies sanction the processing of any personal data other than for the legitimate corporate purposes of the Enron Companies.

 Section 3: Consent

 We have asked employees to acknowledge this Policy and to consent to the processing of their personal data in a manner consistent with the terms of this Policy.
 Accepting employment with an Enron Company and/or continuing as an employee of an Enron Company, constitutes acceptance of the terms of this Policy.
 From time to time we will be making changes to this Policy, which will become effective when we actually make such changes.
-For example, we may expand the purposes for which personal data may be processed.
+For example, we may expand the purposes for which personal data may be processed or the entities to which such personal data may be disclosed.
 Employees may obtain the most current version of this Policy by asking the Data Protection Liaison of their Employer or through the Enron Intranet.
 All employees are responsible for becoming familiar with the content of this Policy as it may be amended.
 Continuing as an employee of an Enron Company constitutes acceptance of the terms of this Policy as it may be amended.

 Section 4: Use, Disclosure and Retention